>

 Ganges, Garai, Mathabhanga, Kaliganga, and Kumar are the main rivers flowing through the district.
 The average high temperature is 37.8 °C and the average low is 11.2 °C. Annual rainfall averages 1,467 millimetres.

-Kushtia was created as a district in 1947 with the partitioning of India and the creation of Bangladesh.
-Initially, Kushtia consisted of the Kushtia Sadar (Kushtia City), Chuadanga and Meherpur subdivisions.
-Each of these subdivisions was later converted to a separate district for ease of management.
-Kushtia district consists of six upazilas as well with one police thana [islamic university], five municipalities, 39 wards, 70 mahallas, 61 union parishads, 710 mouzas, and 978 villages.
-The upazilas are Kushtia Sadar, Kumarkhali, Daulatpur, Mirpur, Bheramara and Khoksa .
+Kushtia was established as a district in 1947 following the partition of India and the creation of East Pakistan (now Bangladesh).
+Initially, the district comprised the Kushtia Sadar, Chuadanga, and Meherpur subdivisions.
+For administrative convenience, these subdivisions were later upgraded to independent districts in 1984.
+Currently, Kushtia district consists of six upazilas and seven police stations (including the Islamic University Thana).
+It also includes five municipalities, 57 unions, 710 mouzas, and 978 villages.
+The six upazilas are Kushtia Sadar, Kumarkhali, Daulatpur, Mirpur, Bheramara, and Khoksa.

 Demographics